TeamRegio/EpiRegioDB/docs/UseCases.rst

 Interactive tables
 =================

 All result tables possess additional functionalities like the possibility to filter for certain values or to sort the table by a selected column.
 Moreover, there are several links included.
-For every REM you can click on the chromosome value in its row to view this REM's region inside of the `UCSC Genome Browser <https://genome.ucsc.edu/>`_.
-The values in the column *Associated REM cluster* redirects you to a new table with all the REM contained in this cluster.
-Further, each *Gene ID* in all the tables is also a link that brings you to a new table in which all the REMs are shown that are associated with this gene.
-After performing a Gene Query, you can click the gene ID in the query header to get to a table containing more details that we have about your queried genes.
-In addition, inside of this table the gene IDs will redirect you to the gene's `GeneCard <https://www.genecards.org/>`_.
+Each *Gene ID* in the tables is a link that gets you to the entry of this gene from the `Ensembl genome browser <https://www.ensembl.org/index.html>`_.
+The entries in *Gene symbol* creates a new table with all the REMs that are associated to the clicked gene.
+Further, you can click on the chromosome value in a row to view the REM's region inside of the `UCSC Genome Browser <https://genome.ucsc.edu/>`_.
+The values in the column *Cluster of REMs (CREM) ID* redirect you to a new table with all the REM contained in this cluster.
+In addition, the button 'Functional enrichment analysis' runs an analysis on all the genes currently in the table with `g:Profiler <https://biit.cs.ut.ee/gprofiler/gost>`_ on default settings.

 Available cell and tissue types